Features of component analyzers / lcr meters

 LCR Meters typically include a handler interface, versatile connectivity options, variable frequency ranges and measurement parameters.
 They might include a Kelvin fixture which uses two wires to carry the test current and two independent wires to sense the voltage across the device under test.
 A back interface allows external bias connection.

-KWIPPED suppliers can help you to navigate available Component Analyzer or LCR Meter rental options.
+KWIPPED suppliers can help you to navigate available Component Analyzer or LCR Meter rental or lease options.
 They are quite verse in application and equipment capabilities.

 How component analyzers / lcr meters work